DandelionSprout/adfilt/Wiki/Supported adblockers and tools.md

 ### Other programs and tools

+* AdGuard Home
 * Redirector (by Einar Egilsson)
 * Blokada
 * DNS66
 * Google Hit Hider by Domain
 * uMatrix
-* Internet Explorer Tracking Protection List (if your workplace doesn't allow you to install and pay for AdGuard for Windows)
+* Internet Explorer Tracking Protection List (if your workplace doesn't allow you to install and pay for *AdGuard for Windows*)
-* AdGuard Home

 # Limited support